Use features to train models

 This article describes how you can train models using Feature Engineering in Unity Catalog or the local Workspace Feature Store.
 You must first create a training dataset, which defines the features to use and how to join them.
 Then, when you train a model, the model retains references to the features.

 When you train a model using Feature Engineering in Unity Catalog, you can view the model’s lineage in Catalog Explorer.
 Tables and functions that were used to create the model are automatically tracked and displayed.
-See View feature store lineage.
+See Feature governance and lineage.

 When you use the model for inference, you can choose to have it retrieve feature values from the feature store.
 Feature store models are also compatible with the MLflow pyfunc interface, so you can use MLflow to perform batch inference with feature tables.